menu

 Also of interest is that Columbia has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Columbia telecommute to their jobs.
+Overall, about 9.57% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Not only is Columbia a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Columbia a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 18.19 minutes getting to work every day.
+On average, they spend only 18.21 minutes getting to work every day.

-The per capita income in Columbia in 2018 was $35,625, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
-This equates to an annual income of $142,500 for a family of four.
+The per capita income in Columbia in 2022 was $37,359, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
+This equates to an annual income of $149,436 for a family of four.
 However, Columbia contains both very wealthy and poor people as well.

 Columbia is a very ethnically-diverse city.
 The people who call Columbia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Columbia include German, English, Irish, Italian, and European.
+Important ancestries of people in Columbia include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Columbia is English.
 Other important languages spoken here include Spanish and Chinese.